-This delicious recipe is historically popular at a wedding function and special occasion like Eid in South Asia.
+This delicious recipe is historically popular at wedding functions and special occasions like Eid in South Asia.
 Today steamed chicken is gaining popularity and we see it more and more as a popular street food in Pakistan and India.
-In my house, growing up, we ate the spicy chicken roast as a friday afternoon feast (a holy day for Muslims and the equivalent of a Sunday Roast).
+In my house, growing up, we ate the spicy chicken roast as a Friday afternoon feast (a holy day for Muslims and the equivalent of a Sunday Roast).

 This unique recipe was inspired by my roasted-leg-of-goat-raan which is also cooked using the "dum" method and is on this site.
 It pairs well with this spicy-masala-smashed-potatoes recipe and these chili-lime-potato-stacks.

 The main highlight of my Steam Roast Chicken Recipe is the 2 part marinade.
-The poultry marinade injection helps insures that the steam chicken roast will be juicy all the way through.
+The poultry marinade injection helps insures that the steamed chicken roast will be juicy all the way through.

 The picture below shows the ingredients that go into this injection.
 When preparing the injection it's important that the ingredients used should be able to pass through the syringe easily.
 I use a combination of flavorful liquids and soluble powdered spices listed below: